Sky4soft/Federal-Inmate-Death2/README.md

 ## Licensing
 This project is licensed under the MIT License.
 See the [`LICENSE`](LICENSE) file for details.

+# Contact
+For questions or feedback, please contact the repository owner through GitHub.

 ## Code
  All code for cleaning, analysis, and visualization is written using **[Malloy](https://malloydata.github.io/)** and available in the `notebooks/` and `scripts/` directories.